ezpaarse-project/ezpaarse/doc/essential/ec-attributes.md

 # Consultation events #

-A consultation event (abbreviated `EC`) is what ezPAARSE produces when it detects an actual consultation of e-resource in the logs.
-Each EC is generated with some generic data found in the original log line (date, user login, URL of the resource...), and is enriched with various methods.
+A consultation event (abbreviated `CE`, and also known as "access event") is what ezPAARSE produces when it detects an actual consultation of e-resource in the logs.
+Each CE is generated with some generic data found in the original log line (date, user login, URL of the resource...), and is enriched with various methods.

 By default, ezPAARSE produces a CSV output with a limited amount of fields.
 You can add or remove some fields by using the [Output-Fields](../features/outputfields.html) header.
-You can also choose a [JSON output](../configuration/parametres.html#accept) to get ECs with all their properties.
+You can also choose a [JSON output](../configuration/parametres.html#accept) to get CEs with all their properties.

 Here is a list of fields that can be found in the consultation events :

-## Typical properties of an EC ##
+## Typical properties of an CE ##
 <table>
   <thead>
     <tr>